Simple Fall Decorating Ideas for your Front Porch

-A few simple fall decorating ideas for your front porch from five different bloggers!
+A few simple fall decorating ideas for your front porch!
+Get inspired to decorate your porch for fall!

-Today I am joining a few friends in sharing our front porches decorated for fall!
+Today I am sharing my front porch decorated for fall!
 This year, I kept things simple with just a wreath, garland, and a few autumn elements.